sudorook/bmDCA/README.md

      MSA against one another
 5. `stop_threshold` - manual exit threshold for error convergence (default: 1e-05)
-6. `cross_validate` - subset the alignment to train one subset and validate the model against the other subset to assess overfitting
+6. `cross_validate` - subset the alignment to train one subset and validate the model against the other subset to assess overfitting. _If the validation alignment is provided at the command line, this flag is ignored and no subsetting is performed._
-7. `validation_seqs` - number of effective sequences to sequester for cross-validation.
+7. `validation_seqs` - number of effective sequences to sequester for cross-validation. _If the validation alignment is provided at the command line, this flag is ignored and no subsetting is performed._
 8. `random_seed` - initial seed for the random number generator (default: 1)
 9. `output_binary` - flag to output data in binary format, which is faster and more precise (default: true)